HannaFox/Midterm_Netflix/README.md

 # Midterm_Project_Netflix
-Ahmet and Hanna's Ironhack Midterm Project: Evaluating Netflix's Top 10 Picks of the Day in the US through the corona years (2020-2022)
+Ironhack Midterm Project: Evaluating Netflix's Top 10 Picks of the Day in the US through the corona years (2020-2022)

-## Goal of the project: Using Tableau to create insightful (moving) graphs which visualize the most popular movies and TV Series of Netflix in the years 2020-2022.
+## Goal of the project
+Using Tableau to create insightful (moving) graphs which visualize the most popular movies and TV Series of Netflix in the years 2020-2022.
 Which movies and TV Series where the most popular in the corona years?

-## Timeline of project:
+## Timeline
 06.02.2023: Kick-off, loading the data, data grouping by month
 07.02.2023: Checking possible data joins with IMDb databases to get further information on the Netflix database
 08.02.2023: Checking possible options to create an animated bar chart race with Top 10 Trending